Article At A Glance:

 Learn more about Alcohol Addiction and Stress and it’s Impact On Early Sobriety.

-Priming triggers occur when an individual deeply believes they can now control themselves at this one time.
+Identifying triggers known as priming triggers occurs when an individual deeply believes they can now control themselves at this one time.

 This is usually when a former drinker goes six to eight months and attempts to resume occasional drinking in hopes that their addiction is gone, and it isn’t.
 This sort of activity begins to re-prime the craving pathway, which is why it’s called a “priming” trigger.